-Edmonton, AB - Media Reviews
+Edmonton, AB - Media Review Quotes

 The band’s sold-out concert at Rexall Place Thursday night was another low-impact aerobic workout, filled to the brim with power balladry, sweet melodies and rock songs on the subject of rocking - like every other concert they’ve ever played in this building.
 Or in the world.